Invincible (Michael Jackson album): Commercial performance

-Invincible reached number one in twelve countries worldwide, including the United Kingdom, Australia, Belgium, Denmark, the Netherlands, Germany, Norway, Sweden and Switzerland.
-It also charted within the top ten in several countries, including Austria, Canada, Finland, Italy, New Zealand, and Norway.
+Invincible reached number one in 14 countries worldwide, including the United Kingdom, Australia, Belgium, Canada, Denmark, Finland, France, Malaysia, the Netherlands, Germany, Norway, Sweden and Switzerland.
+It also charted within the top ten in several countries, including Austria, Japan, Italy, New Zealand, and Spain.

 Invincible was certified platinum by the British Phonographic Industry, for the sales of over 300,000 units in the United Kingdom.
 The album was certified platinum by the International Federation of the Phonographic Industry (IFPI) for the sales of 40,000 units in Switzerland.
 The IFPI also certified the album gold in Austria for the sales of 15,000 units.
 Australian Recording Industry Association certified Invincible two times platinum for the sales of 140,000 units in Australia.
 Invincible was the eleventh best-selling album of 2001 according to the International Federation of the Phonographic Industry with 5.4 million copies.
-Since then, the album has sold more than 8 million units worldwide.
+According to different sources the album sold 8 million, or 10 million copies worldwide.

-Following Jackson's death in June 2009, his music experienced a surge in popularity.
+Following Jackson's death on June 25, 2009, his music experienced a surge in popularity.
 Invincible charted at number twelve on the Billboard Digital Albums Chart on July 11, 2009.
 Having not charted on the chart prior to its peak position, the album was listed as the ninth biggest jump on that chart that week.
 It also charted within the top ten, peaking at number nine, on Billboard's Catalog Albums Chart on the issue date of July 18.
 On the week of July 19, 2009, Invincible charted at number eighteen in Italy.
-Invincible peaked at number sixty four on the European Albums Chart on the charts issue date of July 25.
-The album also charted at number twenty nine in Mexico in July, and eighty four on the Swiss Albums Chart on July 19, 2009.
+Invincible peaked at number sixty-four on the European Albums Chart on the charts issue date of July 25.
+The album also charted at number 29 in Mexico in July, and 84 on the Swiss Albums Chart on July 19, 2009.